Child protection and E-Safety

 This PDF offers young people guidance around sex and relationships: SARC Key messages for young people poster DRAFT 2 (002).

 Download our Child Protection Policy here.
-HPS Safeguarding and child protection policy 2022
+HPS Safeguarding and Child Protection 2024

 Internet Safety